-The decrease in Cost of Goods Sold for the three months ended March 31, 2016 when compared to the same period in 2015 is primarily due to the following:
+The decrease in Cost of Goods Sold for the three and six months ended June 30, 2016 when compared to the same periods in 2015 is primarily due to the following:

-- A \$3.2 million decrease in roaming costs primarily due to renegotiated roaming agreements - and - A \$1.9 million decrease in wireless equipment costs.
+- A \$2.4 million or 53% and \$5.6 million or 58% decrease in roaming costs for the three and six months ended June 30, 2016 when compared to the same periods in 2015, respectively, primarily due to renegotiated roaming agreements and - A \$2.8 million or 100% and \$4.6 million or 100% decrease in wireless equipment costs for the three and six months ended June 30, 2016 when compared to the same periods in 2015, respectively.
 Through the February 2, 2015 close of the Wireless Acquisition, the Wireless segment gave a wireless equipment subsidy to the Wireline segment in accordance with the AWN agreements.
 Following the close of the Wireless Acquisition, this subsidy was discontinued but the Wireless segment started recording a portion of the wireless equipment costs to encourage the Wireline segment to transition customers from our CDMA network to our GSM network which partially offset the decrease.
 All wireless equipment costs are recorded in the Wireline segment in 2016.

-The decreases above are partially offset by a \$1.6 million increase for the three months ended March 31, 2016 when compared to the same period in 2015 primarily due to the release of a reserve during the three months ended March 31, 2015 and an increase in network maintenance costs primarily due to the expansion of our network and an increase in utility and operating costs.
+The decreases above are partially offset by a \$1.7 million or 43% and \$3.5 million or 48% increase for the three and six months ended June 30, 2016 when compared to the same periods in 2015, respectively, primarily due to an increase in network maintenance costs primarily due to the expansion of our network and an increase in utility and operating costs.
+Additionally, the release of a reserve during the first quarter of 2015 contributed to the increase for the six months ended June 30, 2016 when compared to the same period in 2015.